 Let those in your life know that you are going to participate in this challenge.
 They will need to know when it’s your writing time so that you can work uninterrupted.
 Having them cook dinners while you write is also helpful.
 If you want, and they are willing, they can act as sounding boards for your ideas, helping you get past writing blocks.

 Pantster or Planner?

 I know what you are thinking.
 What the heck is a pantster?
 Well, it’s basically someone who writes by the seat of their pants.
 They don’t plan ahead.
 Instead, they sit down at the computer and write whatever comes to them and forms a story as they go.
 Meanwhile, a planner is the one who does as much legwork ahead of time.
 They know all of their character’s names and attributes, they have chapters worked out, and perhaps have even gone as far as drawing a map of the world they are writing about.
 Figuring out if you are a pantster or a planner will make your entire NaNoWriMo experience go smoother.
 I am a bit of both, I like to plan things out but sometimes I just let the words take over and let my fingers decide the course of action.
 There is nothing wrong with embracing one or the other of these methods.
 Or, you could be like me and use both methods as needed.

 Ignore your inner editor

 Technically, this is more important once NaNoWriMo starts, but it’s good to start thinking about this ahead of time.
 This one can be hard, but it’s so important to ignore those typos when you are writing.
 If you stop to fix every spelling and grammatical error as you go, then you won’t get very far.
 The point of this challenge is to get 50,000 words written, not to have a perfectly edited masterpiece.
 After all, this is a rough draft you are creating.
-There will be the time when you are done writing and that’s when you can take the time to edit your work and polish it into a masterpiece.
+There will be a time when you are done writing and that’s when you can take the time to edit your work and polish it into a masterpiece.

 Have you participated in NaNoWriMo before?
 Do you plan on doing so this year?